albertofavaro/a_collective_essay_of_real_character/a_journalist_of_real_character/prompt_skeleton/prompt_skeleton.md

 These sources are the transcripts of the presentations delivered by the group leaders to report on what was discussed within their groups.
 The contents of the transcript sources are:
 1. Found below (within a block delimited by triple backticks).
 2. Formatted in Markdown.
+3. The result of speech-to-text transcription, so you will need to correct e.g. spelling mistakes.

 ```
 {transcript_str}